WELCOME TO OUR SPECIAL EDIT

 The little kept her head low.
 Not answering.

 The little one’s head dropped even lower.
 She was told that when she was born, something in her tummy had gone wrong.
 The doctors needed to fix her on the inside so they opened a little door.
-When the doctors were done, they closed the door and it turned into a scar.
+When the doctors were done, they closed the door and sealed it with a scar.

 Mommy, do you have one too?
 The little one asked.